Skip to main content

 Having regard to the findings and the law, the court made the following judgments as regards the three heads of claim:

-In respect of 1 Southgate, having held that Lorina did not intend to make a gift of the purchase price to anyone but instead intended to invest in the property for a half share that she could then in due course give or leave to her grandchildren, then there was no valid gift in respect of these monies.
+In respect of 1 Southgate, having held that Lorina did not intend to make a gift of the purchase price to anyone but instead intended to invest in the property for a half share that she could then in due course give or leave to her grandchildren, the court held there was no valid gift in respect of these monies.

-In the circumstances, the judge made an award that Lorina be entitled to repayment of a sum of money rather than any share in the property.
+In the circumstances, the judge made an award that Lorina be entitled to repayment of money.

-In relation to the bank transfers, there was no authority on the part of Lorina to make these account transfers.
-Accordingly, the court awarded judgment in her favour as regards the sum of £89,500.
-The judge relied on the principles of unjust enrichment in order to do so, namely finding that Zeus had been unjustly enriched at the expense of Lorina in circumstances which the law considers to be unjust.
+In relation to the bank transfers, as there was no authority on the part of Lorina to make these account transfers.
+The court awarded judgment in her favour as regards the sum of £89,500.
+The judge relied on the principles of unjust enrichment in order to do so, namely finding that Zeus had been unjustly enriched at the expense of Lorina in circumstances which the law considered to be unjust.

 Conclusion